EmmanuelOwusu/Linear-Regression-and-Bayesian-Optimization/README.md

      2. Acquisition function.

- * We then Define a GP prior
+ * We then define a GP prior

      * We use GPy package as it has GP training and prediction available for us.